hypo69/hypo/pytest/gemini - set 3/en/src/bots/__init__.md

 5. **Edge Cases and Boundary Cases:** Added a test for invalid or unexpected mode.
 You'll need to add tests that cover all the possible scenarios defined by the methods and classes in your `hypotez/src/bots/__init__.py` file.

-6. **Exception Handling with `pytest.raises`:** The code correctly demonstrates how to use `pytest.raises` to assert that the correct exceptions are raised for invalid inputs.
+6. **Exception Handling with `pytest.raises`:** The code correctly demonStartes how to use `pytest.raises` to assert that the correct exceptions are raised for invalid inputs.

-7. **Dummy Assertions:**  I've added `assert bot.send_message("Test message") == True` for illustration.  **You need to replace this with accurate assertions based on the actual return values from your functions.**
+7. **Dummy Assertions:**  I've added `assert bot.send_message("Test message") == True` for illuStartion.  **You need to replace this with accurate assertions based on the actual return values from your functions.**

 8. **Crucial Fixture Placeholder:**  While I included examples of functions, if your code has dependencies, fixtures will be crucial.
 For example, if the `TelegramBot` class depends on a database connection or some other resource, you would need a fixture to provide this resource to the tests.